willfaught/paige/README.md

 Facebook and Twitter sharing.
 Google Analytics is included at the bottom of the body, if configured.
 You must create favicons yourself.

-The page title is the page's title followed by a mid dot, followed by the site title.
+The page title is the page's title, followed by a mid dot, followed by the site title.
 If one is missing, the other is used without the mid dot.
 If both are the same, only one is used without the mid dot.